studio24/php-test/README.md

 And filter the data by:

-* Only show books released in last 3 months
+* Only show books released in 2016
-* Only show books released in last 6 months
+* Only show books released in 2015
 * Show all books

 By default display all books, sorted by Price (cheapest first).